Azure/eno/docs/reconciliation/overrides.md

 # Overrides

+> ⚠️ This is an advanced Eno concept

 Overrides let you modify specific fields of a resource during reconciliation.
 These modifications are applied on top of the synthesized resource and can be conditional.
 Conditions are CEL expressions that are evaluated against the current state of the resource at reconciliation time.